synergy-hyperledger/hyperledger-network/README.md

 Note: you refer the org-samples for directory structure reference.

-# Form networm with Org1 & Org2
+# Form network with Org1 & Org2
 - update the hlf_vars file to your Org requirements
 - Run the hlf_setup.sh script to create the CAs and the network structure for Org1
 - Run the hlf_setup.sh script to create the CAs and the network structure for Org2